menu

 Google has been dealing the cards in the attention game for years, but in 2024, it changed the rules - to its advantage.
 The launch of AI Overview, automated summaries generated by artificial intelligence, gave the zero-click search phenomenon a whole new dimension.
 It’s no longer just quick answers to quick questions.
 Now it`s full-featured articles shown without visiting any website.

 We’ve seen this before.
-ChatGPT and Perplexity AI are right behind the giant, offering fast, concise answers without digging through dozens of links.
+ChatGPT, Perplexity and other AI models are right behind the giant, offering fast, concise answers without digging through dozens of links.
 It’s a new quality in information searching - faster, simpler, and less distracting.
 To keep users from leaving, Google is now playing the same card.
 Convenient?
 Yes.
 But is it fair?

 AI Overview.
 A new face of no-click searching